revolunet/angular-carousel/README.md

 For best performances on mobile devices, it uses CSS 3D transforms (GPU accel).

-It handles click and touch events.
+It handles click and touch events and runs only on webkit at the moment.

 Demo : http://revolunet.github.io/angular-carousel

+Comments and contributions welcome :)

 Proudly brought to you by the [@revolunet](http://twitter.com/revolunet) team.